JavierRamirez14/diabetic_retinopathy_detection/README.md

 4.  **Run All Cells:**
     With the GPU enabled, you can now run all cells in the notebook.
 This will execute the data loading, model training (EfficientNet and the Two-Eye Combination Model), evaluation, and finally generate the submission file.

+> **Note:** A pre-trained EfficientNet model is already provided as a Kaggle Dataset input.
+If you set the number of EfficientNet training epochs to `0`, the script will skip training and automatically load the pre-trained model instead.
+This allows you to directly proceed with feature extraction and further evaluation or fine-tuning.

 This streamlined approach on Kaggle allows for quick setup and execution, letting you focus on understanding and experimenting with the model.